NNPDF/nnpdf/doc/sphinx/source/data/commondata.rst

 ``data_uncertainties``
 ~~~~~~~~~~~~~~~~~~~~~~
-A list of ``.yaml`` file containing the uncertainty information for the measurement.
+A list of ``.yaml`` files containing the uncertainty information for the measurement.
 When using more than one uncertainty file they will be concatenated.
 This allows the user the flexibility of creating variants
 where only a subset of the uncertainties are modified.